PaulskPt/esp32s2_tft_example/README.rst

 - Date (yyyy-mm-dd) and time (hh:mm) from built-in RTC
 - Personal details of the author

-At intervals (currently 10 minutes) the script gets the datetime from the Adafruit IO Time Service.
+The built-in Realtime Clock (RTC) is set at start of the script with date and time received through a response of a request to the Adafruit IO Time Service (AIO TS).
+Then, at intervals, currently 10 minutes, the script again receives date and time through a response of a request to the AIO TS.
-It then updates the built-in Realtime Clock (RTC).
+The script then updates the RTC.

 The script also Blinks the normal internal (red) LED as well as the built-in NEOPIXEL.